jeremy-shannon/CarND-Advanced-Lane-Lines/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in the code cells titled "Draw the Detected Lane Back onto the Original Image" and "Draw Curvature Radius and Distance from Center Data onto the Original Image" in the Jupyter notebook.
-A polygon is generated based on plots of the left and right fits, warped back to the perspective of the original image using the inverse perspective matrix `Minv` and overlaid onto the orignial image.
+A polygon is generated based on plots of the left and right fits, warped back to the perspective of the original image using the inverse perspective matrix `Minv` and overlaid onto the original image.
 The image below is an example of the results of the `draw_lane` function:

 ![alt text][im13]